The Geological Origins of Himalayan Mineral Wealth

 Quartz and Its Varieties

-Quartz is among the most abundant minerals in the Himalayan region, occurring in massive veins that cut through metamorphic and igneous rocks.
-The high-pressure environment of the Himalayas has produced exceptionally clear quartz crystals, some weighing several hundred kilograms.
-These crystals are valuable for both scientific and industrial applications, including precision optics, electronic components, and timekeeping devices.
+Quartz is one of the most abundant and widely distributed minerals in the Himalayan region.
+It occurs in massive veins that traverse metamorphic and igneous host rocks, having crystallized from silica-rich fluids during tectonic activity.
+The high-pressure and temperature conditions prevalent in the Himalayas have produced exceptionally large and pure quartz crystals, some weighing several hundred kilograms.

 Mica: The Sheet Mineral of Industry